You won't want to miss the amazing prizes!!

 Dillsburg Arts and Revitalization Council

 These cover a few of the performances and programs sponsored by the Dillsburg Arts and revitalization Council.
 It is our endeavor to feature local artists and youth whenever possible also to have programs for young people to inspire them to develop their talents in the arts.

 (and receive a tax credit)

-Begin Polar Bear Dance Camp was started in 2017 and run by Jason Reed, the instructor for the Artist in Residency Program in the Northern York County School District.
+Polar Bear Dance Camp was started in 2017 and is run by Jason Reed, the instructor for the Artist in Residency Program in the Northern York County School District.

 We recently were informed that our program is a model program for the Artist in Residency program for the state of Pennsylvania and we are so very fortunate to have Jason as our artist.
 This year the Dance Camp will be: